• Skip to primary navigation

 What flavor is Grasshopper Ice Cream?

-Much like the beloved cocktail, this no churn grasshopper ice cream recipe is flavored with mint and chocolate.
-It has two (count ‘em TWO) different liqueurs in it – crème de menthe and crème de cacao.
-A half teaspoon of mint extract heightens the mint flavor and chopped chocolate provides a necessary crunch.
 The base of this no churn ice cream is the base for all wonderful no church ice cream recipes.
 It is simply whipped cream and sweetened condensed milk.
 From there, you can add whatever flavorings or mix-ins to the base.

 An unfrozen batch of grasshopper ice cream no churn ice cream in a round cake pan lined with parchment paper is spread evening with an orange spatula.

-How to make Grasshopper Ice Cream:
+How to make Grasshopper Ice Cream

 1. Whip the cream.
 With just a pinch of salt.
 And to just barely stiffened peaks.